2026 Honda Passport vs Jeep Grand Cherokee vs GMC Terrain vs Chevrolet Equinox

 Last but certainly not least, the Chevrolet Equinox is the final challenger to face off against the Honda Passport.

-As we’ve pointed out in previous comparisons, the Honda Passport comes standard with adaptive cruise control and rear HVAC controls.
-You’ll have to pay extra for adaptive cruise and rear HVAC is not offered at all on the Equinox.
-Larger wheels, a greater number of speakers, and a far greater cargo capacity round out the advantages of choosing the Honda Passport over the Chevrolet Equinox.
+As we’ve pointed out in previous comparisons, the Honda Passport comes standard with large 18-inch alloy wheels, a larger touchscreen display than the Equinox.
+A greater number of speakers and a far superior cargo capacity round out the advantages of choosing the Honda Passport over the Chevrolet Equinox.

 Winner — Honda Passport